mitranim/wordplay/readme.md

 hobot (stray robot) © M

-"this is a bed idea" (something that should be done in bed) © M
+this is a bed idea (something that should be done in bed) © M

 hellmet (acquaintance from hell? infernal headgear?) © M

-"hell met" (opposite of "well met") © M
+hell met (opposite of "well met") © M

 combonent (part of a combo?) © M